Ayomi-tech/dbt_bigquery_data_modeling/README.md

 ### DBT-BigQuery Data Warehouse Project

-This is a project that handles the transformation (T) in an ETL pipeline.
+This project handles the transformation (T) in an ETL pipeline.
 - DBT (Data Build Tool) - data extraction, transformation, and modeling logic.
 - Google BigQuery - a data warehouse for storing transformed data for analytics and reporting.